Hearing Loss

 the Hearing Impaired Wish You Knew

-I. Thou shalt face the listener.
+I. Thou shalt face the listener when speaking.

 II.
 Thou shalt not talk from another room.

 III.
-Thou shalt speak (a little) slower rather than louder.
+Thou shalt speak slower, not louder.

 IV.
 Thou shalt rephrase rather than repeat.